mariof89/2PC-SharedFriends/README.md

 ## Example
     $ cycle './a.out  1 alice bob carl john david jack | ./a.out 2 bob david alex luke '

-    # 11323 Gates have been used by party 2.

-    # 11323 Gates have been used by party 1.
+    # 11323 Gates have been used.

     # Time Spent by party 1: 0.049797 s